 LOW: (Singing) I'll have a blue Christmas without you...

-INSKEEP: It's very different from the Elvis version where it's sad but he doesn't mean it.
+INSKEEP: It's very different than the Elvis version, where it's sad but he doesn't mean it.

 THOMPSON: You know, so many of these things in the way you perform them, you know, if you sing it with a little wink and a smile, you've basically taken that sadness and made it light.

-INSKEEP: And then there's this song "Dead, Dead, Dead."
+INSKEEP: And then there's the song "Dead, Dead, Dead."

 LARCHUK: This is my nuclear option on grim Christmas music.
 This is from "South Park's" Christmas album and it may be as far as you could go.